Whether owning or renting a building or office space, it pays to invest in and manage an energy-efficient work premises.

 See our energy management for business section for more on how to better understand your energy use and implement energy savings.

 There are tools available to help compare the energy efficiency of various buildings and offices to inform your decision before renting.

 National Australian Built Environment Rating System (NABERS) is a voluntary rating system with design standards that measure a new building’s energy efficiency and give a rating from 0 to 6 stars.

 Tenancy ratings are also available for businesses to rate the space they occupy within their office building.
 As a tenant, you can choose to have your tenancy rated via a standalone NABERS rating process or through NABERS Co-Assess.

-The Commercial Building Disclosure (CBD) Program offers information for commercial office spaces.
-There’s also an explanation of the Building Energy Efficiency Certificate (BEEC).
+The Commercial Building Disclosure (CBD) program offers information for commercial office spaces.
+There is also an explanation of the Building Energy Efficiency Certificate (BEEC).

 Energy ratings are an important tool for comparing the energy efficiency of appliances.
 They set out minimum energy performance standards (MEPS) and labelling for common appliances in Australia, to help reduce greenhouse gas emissions.

 The Energy Rating Label includes a star rating to compare different models of common appliance types.
 Sometimes models with a high star rating cost a little more upfront but can save you more over the product’s lifetime.

 Computers and office equipment